 Outdoor activities

 Retirement in Portugal encourages an active lifestyle with abundant outdoor activities.
-Whether it’s golfing on world-class courses, hiking along coastal trails, enjoying water sports activities, or simply enjoying leisurely walks through historic towns, retirees can embrace the Mediterranean climate and scenic beauty year-round.
+Whether it’s golfing on world-class courses, hiking in Portugal along coastal trails, enjoying water sports activities, or simply enjoying leisurely walks through historic towns, retirees can embrace the Mediterranean climate and scenic beauty year-round.

 Culinary experiences